smith45-ik/IBM-People-Analytics-Report/README.md

 - The dataset used in this project is provided by IBM and can be found on Kaggle: [Link to Dataset](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)
 - Power BI by Microsoft

-For detailed information on setting up, customizing, and sharing the dashboard, please refer to the comprehensive README provided in this repository.